SourLemon23/Eye-Net/README.md

-# Eye-Net
-A Machine Learning Ensemble for the Early Detection of Diabetic Retinopathy
+# Eye-Net: A Novel Transparent Machine Learning Ensemble for the Efficient Diagnosis and Localization of Lesions in Diabetic Retinopathy